xXleowXx/gitlab-charts/doc/installation/cloud/eks.md

 The script will:

 1. Create a new EKS cluster.
-1. Allow the cluster to modify DNS records.
 1. Setup `kubectl`, and connect it to the cluster.
 1. Initialize Helm and install Tiller.